 Here are some of the coolest Xmas programs taking place during the weeks preceding the holiday.

-Europe’s best Christmas fair (according to the Sunday Timesfeve) and the cheapest (according to the Daily May in 2013) welcomes visitors on Vörösmarty Square in the city centre.
+Europe’s best Christmas fair and the cheapest (according to the Daily May in 2013) welcomes visitors on Vörösmarty Square in the city centre.

 The Vörösmarty Square Christmas Fair has become one of the most popular of similar festive markets in Europe.